bassmanitram/actions-for-nautilus/README.md

 The UI _should_ be pretty self-explanatory - you can add, delete, move and modify Menus and Commands at will.

+There is also an embedded JSON source editor with syntax checking should you wish to perform actions not supported by the main UI (such as copy/paste of actions).

 Simply close the web page to quit the configurator.

 *NOTE* the configurator web application NEVER communicates outside of your own